 We are loud and proud advocates of Scottish and British cheesemakers and have a policy to dedicate at least 50% of our stock to the wonderful dairy farmers and artisan cheesemakers from up and down the country.

-As we type, we are also being supplied by two cheesemakers from Perthshire – no mean feat given that we're not really known as dairy country round here, Strathearn Cheese and Drumturk Cheese are both excellent examples of what can be done.
+As we type, we are also being supplied by local cheesemakers from Perthshire – no mean feat given that we're not really known as dairy country round here, Strathearn Cheese is an excellent example of what can be done.

 This is one of those questions that I often feel I need to answer with a question!
 Some things to consider are: